 How to Make Semolina Pasta Dough

-Semolina pasta dough is your answer to making dry pasta at home!
-With just two ingredients, create your own pasta shapes and leave them in the pantry for when you want to cook up a meal.
-No need to stock up on store-bought packets when you can make your own all-natural, semolina pasta dough.
+If you love homemade pasta but aren’t the biggest fan of the process of making it, then semolina pasta dough is your answer!
+With just two ingredients and a few minutes, you can whip up dry pasta shapes and leave them in the pantry whenever you feel like cooking up a batch—no need to stock up on store-bought packets when you can make your all-natural semolina pasta at home.

 Watch Semolina Pasta Dough video recipe:

 Vincenzo’s Top Tips To Make Semolina Pasta Dough

 Storing the Fresh Pasta

 If you plan on eating only some of the fresh pasta right away, you can save it for later.
 Transfer the pasta from the rack to an airtight container.
 Refrigerate or freeze the pasta.

 Give the Pasta Dough Enough Time to Rest

 Wrap the dough ball in plastic wrap, put it in a plastic bag, or cover it with a kitchen towel.
 Allow the dough to rest for at least 30 minutes before rolling it out.
 This rest period allows the flour to absorb and hydrate the liquid.
 It also allows the gluten to unwind.

 Semolina Pasta Dough